musabali314/JDSRobo/README.md

 # JDSRobo
-A repo dedicated to Junior Design Studio - EE 3002 (Lahore University of Management Sciences) 2025
+A repo dedicated to  EE 3002 Junior Design Studio (Lahore University of Management Sciences)